 Having filled in the six instructional pages, I was pleasantly blown away by the result:

 The Primer app displayed the information I entered, but as HTML code, highlighting exactly how it should look in the back end of the Eyeweb site.
 It also provided a snippet of how the HTML code would be displayed in the Google search results page.

 I was extremely impressed with this feature and the technology behind such a simple process.
 This activity, plus the activities already completed, left me feeling extremely satisfied with the app and this particular presentation.
 Better still, it provided me with a snippet of HTML code I could use on the Eyeweb website.
 Almost like a reward for using the Primer app and completing a presentation.

 After exploring the app further, I realised the SEO activities were not the only innovative features.
 From ‘True or False’ games to jigsaw puzzles, not only does the app provide you with relevant marketing information in exciting new ways, it is entertaining too.

 In the past, I have often found myself downloading apps and deleting them within 24 hours, especially educational ones.
-However, I really do believe the Google Primer achieves it’s goal – to provide you with 5 minute presentations full of important marketing information.
-It is an app I will use with pleasure whenever I have 5 minutes spare.
+However, I really do believe the Google Primer achieves it’s goal – to provide you with 5-minute presentations full of important marketing information.
+It is an app I will use for pleasure whenever I have 5 minutes spare.

 You can check out the Primer website here.